 Real-Time Application Dashboard with Yii2, Node.js, MySQL and Chart.js

-In this article we will create a that can display from data in real-time.
+In this article we will create a dashboard that can display graphics from data in real-time.
 The data we use as simulations is the population of a city.
 If you update your resident data, add or delete it, the graphic will change in real-time without the need to refresh from the page.

 Before we begin, we need to prepare: